percona/psmysql-docs/docs/docker.md

-# Running Percona Server for MySQL in a Docker Container
+# Run Percona Server for MySQL in a Docker Container

+Docker lets developers build, deploy, run, update, and manage containers, which isolate applications from the host system.
+Docker containers are made from Docker images, which are snapshots of the configuration needed to run an application, such as the code and libraries.

+??? information "Percona solutions"

+    Percona provides a range of solutions and services for open source databases.
+Some of the critical solutions offered are the following:

+    * Database Distributions: Percona offers enhanced, enterprise-ready versions of popular open source databases, such as MySQL, MongoDB, and PostgreSQL

+    * Backup Solutions: They provide tools for backing up your databases.

+    * Clustering Solutions: Percona offers solutions for setting up and managing database clusters.

+    * Observability, Monitoring, and Management Solutions: Percona Monitoring and Management (PMM) is an open source platform for managing and monitoring MySQL, MongoDB, and PostgreSQL performance.

+    * Kubernetes Operators: Percona provides Kubernetes operators for automated provisioning and managing databases in Kubernetes.

+    These databases are supported across traditional deployments, cloud-based platforms, and hybrid IT environments.
+Percona’s solutions are designed for peak performance, security, scalability, and availability.
+They also offer support and services for these databases, ensuring they run faster and more reliably.

+For this document, container refers to the Docker container and instance refers to the database server in the container.

+???
+Information "Reasons for deploying Percona Server in Docker"

+    Deploying a Percona Server for MySQL container is an efficient, fast solution to setting up a database quickly without using too many resources.
+This type of deployment works best for small to medium applications.

+    You should deploy a Percona Server for MySQL database in Docker for several reasons.
+Here are some of them:

+    - Portability: Docker containers can run on any platform that supports Docker.
+This flexibility lets you move your database or installation steps from one platform to another.
+    - Isolation: Docker containers are isolated from each other and the host system.
+This isolation means you can run multiple instances of MySQL on the same machine without interfering with each other or affecting the host's performance.
+You can also isolate your database from other applications or services that might pose a security risk or consume too many resources.
+    - Scalability: Depending on the load and demand, you can scale docker containers up or down.
+You can use tools like Docker Compose or Kubernetes to orchestrate multiple containers and manage their configuration, networking, and deployment.
+You can also use Docker Swarm or Amazon ECS to distribute your containers across multiple nodes and achieve high availability and fault tolerance.
+    - Versioning: Docker images and containers contain all the dependencies and configurations needed to run your application.
+You can use tags to specify different versions of your images and easily switch between them.
+You can also use Docker Hub or other registries to store and share your images with others.
+    - Development: Docker containers can help you create a consistent and reproducible development environment that matches your production environment.
+You can use tools like Dockerfile or Docker Build to automate the creation of your images and ensure they have the same settings and packages as your production images.
+You can also use tools like Docker Volumes or Bind Mounts to persist and share your data between containers or the host system.

 *Percona Server for MySQL* has an official Docker image hosted on [Docker Hub](https://hub.docker.com/r/percona/percona-server/).
 If you want the latest version, use the `latest` tag.
 You can reference a specific version using the [Docker tag filter for the 8.0 versions](https://registry.hub.docker.com/r/percona/percona-server/tags?page=1&name=8.0).

 We gather [Telemetry data] in the Percona packages and Docker images.

 Make sure that you are using the latest version of Docker.
 The `apt` and `yum` versions may be outdated and cause errors.
+[Install Docker](https://docs.docker.com/get-docker/) on your system.

 ## Starting a detached container

 You can start a background container with the `--detached` or `-d` option, which runs the container in the background.
 In detached mode, the container exits when the root process used to run the container exits.

+???
+Information "Benefits of using Docker run"

+    The `docker run` command automatically pulls the image from a registry if that image is not available locally and starts a Docker container.
+A container is an isolated environment that runs an application on the host operating system.
+An image is a template that contains the application code and its dependencies.
+You can use this command to run an application in a container without affecting the host system or other containers.

+    The benefits of using the Docker run command are:

+    - Allows you to run applications consistently and safely across different platforms and environments.
+    - Reduces the overhead and complexity of installing and configuring applications and their dependencies on the host system.
+    - Improves the security and isolation of applications by limiting their access to the host resources and other containers.
+    - Enables faster development and deployment cycles by allowing you to easily create, update, and destroy containers.

 The following example starts a container named `ps` with the latest version of *Percona Server for MySQL* 8.0.
 This action also creates the `root` user and uses `root` as the password.
 Please note that `root` is not a secure password.

 ```{.bash data-prompt="$"}
 $ docker run -d \